moonbuggy/docker-base-images/alpine-builder/README.md

 # alpine-builder

-This is an Alpine container for building from source, for use as part of a multi-stage build.
+An Alpine container for building from source, for use as part of a multi-stage build.

 ## Installed Packages